A Statistical Theory of Contrastive Pre-training and Multimodal Generative AI: Experiments

-\paragraph{Experimental results.} \Cref{fig:in-distribution} shows the risk (solid curve) and excess risk (dashed curve) as functions of the parameter $\pflip$ across different setups: CLIP training (\Cref{fig:clip-train}), ZSC (\Cref{fig:zsc-train}), CDM (\Cref{fig:cdm-train}), and VLM (\Cref{fig:vlm-train}).
-The following observations can be made: \begin{itemize}[topsep=3pt] \itemsep{3pt} \item Standard training of CLIP (\Cref{fig:clip-train}) exhibits a non-vanishing excess risk, likely due to the training dynamics failing to converge to a global minimizer of the CLIP loss.
+Standard training of CLIP (\Cref{fig:clip-train}) exhibits a non-vanishing excess risk, likely due to the training dynamics failing to converge to a global minimizer of the CLIP loss.
 Despite this excess risk in CLIP training, standard training (\ATF{}) results in small excess risks in ZSC, CDM, and VLM tasks (\Cref{fig:zsc-train,fig:cdm-train,fig:vlm-train}).
-This suggests that CLIP representations can effectively adapt to these downstream tasks, supporting our theoretical results, even when the conditions of our theory are not fully satisfied. \item Guided training (\GTF{}) for CLIP (\Cref{fig:clip-train}) significantly reduces excess risk to nearly zero, in line with our approximation theory.
-In the ZSC, CDM, and VLM setups, \GTF{} outperforms \ATF{} by a considerable margin, indicating that guided training promotes better convergence to the global minimizer of the CLIP loss. \item Across all settings, \ATF{} consistently outperforms \STF{} by a wide margin, as expected.
-This suggests that shallow networks are insufficient for approximating the Bayes predictor, which relies on the belief propagation algorithm. \item In the CDM and VLM setups (\Cref{fig:cdm-train,fig:vlm-train}), both sequential training (\ATF{}) and joint training (\JT{}) yield small excess risks, indicating that CLIP pre-training may not always be necessary in this simulated environment. \end{itemize}
+This suggests that CLIP representations can effectively adapt to these downstream tasks, supporting our theoretical results, even when the conditions of our theory are not fully satisfied.

+Guided training (\GTF{}) for CLIP (\Cref{fig:clip-train}) significantly reduces excess risk to nearly zero, in line with our approximation theory.
+In the ZSC, CDM, and VLM setups, \GTF{} outperforms \ATF{} by a considerable margin, indicating that guided training promotes better convergence to the global minimizer of the CLIP loss.
+Across all settings, \ATF{} consistently outperforms \STF{} by a wide margin, as expected.
+This suggests that shallow networks are insufficient for approximating the Bayes predictor, which relies on the belief propagation algorithm.
+In the CDM and VLM setups (\Cref{fig:cdm-train,fig:vlm-train}), both sequential training (\ATF{}) and joint training (\JT{}) yield small excess risks, indicating that CLIP pre-training may not always be necessary in this simulated environment.
+Further ablation studies are presented in \Cref{sec:ablations}.